 Since May is Bike to School Month, many families in the Puget Sound area will be arriving at school on two wheels.
 A great way to bike safely with older kids who can ride independently is to form a bike train: Parents ride with kids along a safe route while picking up new families along the way.
 Ask if there is someone organizing a train at your school, or help start one.

 As part of Bike to School Month, schools may also offer bike rodeos, courses using cones, ramps, and chalk markings for children to practice their cycling skills on the school grounds.
 Your school can participate by requesting a Bike to School Kit containing a banner, posters, stickers and healthy snacks.
-If you can’t bike all month, maybe you can ride to school on Wednesday, May 7 for the official Bike to School Day.
+If you can’t bike all month, maybe you can ride to school on Bike to School Day (May 10 in 2017) for the official Bike to School Day.

 2. Gear up